Felice Fontana

 Abbé Gasparo Ferdinando Felice Fontana (15 April 1730 – 9 March 1805) was an Italian polymath who contributed to experimental studies in physiology, toxicology, and physics.
 As a physicist he discovered the water gas shift reaction in 1780.
 He investigated the human eye and has also been credited with discovering the nucleolus of a cell.
 His work on the venom of vipers was among the earliest experimental toxicological studies.
 He served as a court physicist for Peter Leopold, Duke of Tuscany and taught at the University of Pisa.
 He was involved in the establishment of the La Specola museum in Florence.

 Biography

 Fontana was born at Casa Fontana, Pomarolo, Val Lagarina, the third son of jurist Pietro and his wife Elena Caterina Ienetti.
 He was baptized on 3 June 1730.
 When his father moved to Villa Lagarina, Fontana studied in Rovereto under Girolamo Tartarotti and Giambattista Graser.
-He then travelled to listened to lectures including those of the anatomist G. B. Morgagni in Padua.
+He then travelled to listen to lectures including those of the anatomist G. B. Morgagni in Padua.
 In Parma, around 1749-50, he studied under Jacopo Belgrado.
 In 1753, he was a founding member of the Accademia degli Agiati in Rovereto.
 In 1755, his older brother Giovanni Pietro, a priest died, leaving half of his wealth and inheritance to Felice if he took up a religious position.
 Fontana then became an abbot but did not get ordained. studied Anatomy and Physiology in the University of Padua.